deusExMac/TwitterSearch/README.md

 - ```history (or h)```

      Displays a numbered list of the recent commands already executed via the application's command shell (the ***command history***).
+The number of recent commands kept in history is determined by setting ``historySize`` in the configuration file.
 Numbers can be used in conjunction with the ``!`` command (see below) to re-execute commands.
 Usefull to re-execute commands or copy-pasting complicated commands if you are bored to retype these again.
 Command history is saved in local file ``.history`` when TwitterSearch quits gracefully.
-Command history file ``.hisotry`` is automatically loaded during startup.
+Command history file ``.history`` is automatically loaded during startup if present.